 - Your potential customers will not feel the need to seek out your competitors with better data privacy practices.

-- A privacy policy should demonstrate good practice and therefore help to attract new customers or to keep existing customers.
+- A privacy policy should demonstrate good practice, thereby helping to attract new customers and retain existing ones.

 - A well-drafted privacy policy should also enable you to deal with the personal information of customers in a manner which is beneficial to you.